What does this time of year mean for you?

 A couple of years ago I gave a presentation at work about how to survive Christmas and take care of our mental health.
 After the presentation I soon found out there are many people who struggle with Christmas for a myriad of reasons.
 Sharing my story and showing my vulnerability reopens my wounds for a while, sometimes I wonder why I do it, when I see that it enables others to also speak up, my moments of feeling uncomfortable are worth it.
 I didn’t feel so alone, did I feel comforted?
 Yes and no, I felt sad so many of us struggle at this time of year and we feel ashamed to talk about how we’re feeling because this time of year is supposed to be about cheer and goodwill to all mankind.

 There is a large disconnect with the way Christmas is packaged up and marketed.
 We are bombarded with images of how it should be.
 The amount of pressure that is put on people to have the perfect Christmas is huge.
 Then there is the reality of what this can cost you, financially and emotionally.

 One of my worst memories is the time I was in a relationship with a violent psychopath.
 I tried to break up with him, he coldly told me if I ever left him he would burn down my mum’s house whilst my family were all at home.
-I was petrified, I eventually did get away from him and thankfully my family weren’t harmed but I had recurring nightmares for years after that.
+I was petrified, I eventually did get away from him (after receiving another beating) and thankfully my family and friends weren’t harmed but I had recurring nightmares for years after that.
+I still sleep with a weapon by my side of the bed… just incase.

 Another year my partner at the time passed away unexpectedly.
 Spending Christmas Day alone when you had attended your partner’s funeral three weeks before is not an experience I would want anyone to ever go through.
 And yet so many of us have gone through this.
 My heart goes out to everyone who has lost loved ones.